 The UPP uses a CMake-based build system to integrate all the required components for building the UPP.
-Once built, the UPP can be run stand-alone (outside the UFS Applications) to post-process model output.
+Once built, the UPP can be run standalone (outside the UFS Applications) to post-process model output.

-4.1 Software Requirements
+2.2.1 Software Requirements

-The UPP is tested on a variety of research platforms, including NOAA HPC systems (e.g., Hera, Orion) and the NCAR HPC Cheyenne.
-These supported platforms are pre-configured for building and running the UPP and already have the required libraries available via HPC-Stack in a centralized location.
-The HPC-Stack is a script-based build system that builds the software stack required by UFS components.
+The UPP is tested on a variety of research platforms, including NOAA HPC systems (e.g., Hera, Orion).
+These supported platforms are preconfigured for building and running the UPP and already have the required libraries available via spack-stack in a centralized location.
+The spack-stack is a Spack-based method for installing UFS prerequisite software libraries.

-Users working on unsupported platforms will need to install the HPC-Stack on their system and can do so following the instructions in the HPC-Stack User's Guide.
+Users working on unsupported platforms will need to install spack-stack on their system and can do so following the instructions in the spack-stack User's Guide.